DRG104/starcraft-client/README.md

-# Pets App Client
+# Units App Client

-This is a client for our pets app.
-It will allow users to see, and create new pets, as well as edit them, and add toys for their pets.
+This is a client for our Units app.
+It will allow users to see, and create new Units, as well as edit them, and add toys for their Units.

 ## User Stories